3 Ninjas Kick Back: Plot

-The three titular ninjas of the story, 14-year-old "Rocky", 13-year-old "Colt", and 8-year-old "Tum-Tum" are brothers experiencing the pressures of growing up.
+The three titular ninjas of the story, 13-year-old "Rocky", 12-year-old "Colt", and 7-year-old "Tum-Tum" are brothers experiencing the pressures of growing up.
 They frequently spend time training in the ninja arts with their grandfather, Mori Shintaro (Mori Tanaka in the previous film).
 Mori plans a trip for the four of them to Japan to take them to a martial arts tournament of which he was the champion fifty years ago.
 Only Tum-Tum seems interested in going, and even then, only out of interest in seeing sumo wrestlers due to how much food they get to eat.
 Mori tells the boys he hopes to return a dagger awarded to him at the tournament when he defeated a boy named Koga, so that it may be presented to the new winner.
 In Japan, a man later revealed to be Koga breaks into a museum and steals a sword before escaping via hang glider.
-At a baseball game, Rocky seems too focused on a cute girl to pitch properly, Tum-Tum causes constant breaks due to getting snacks, and Colt's temper causes a fight with the opposing team that causes the umpire to call off the game until the next week, driving a nail into the boys' plans to travel.
+At a baseball game, Rocky seems too focused on a cute girl to pitch properly, Tum-Tum causes constant breaks due to getting snacks, and Colt's temper causes a fight with the opposing team that causes the umpire to suspend the game for a week, driving a nail into the boys' plans to travel.

 Meanwhile, back at Mori's cabin, a trio of thugs led by Koga's nephew, Glam, try to break into the house to steal the dagger.
 The boys manage to drive them off and dismiss it as an ordinary robbery attempt.
 Mori leaves for Japan alone, but the boys' father, Sam, accidentally gives him Tum-Tum's bag.
 Once he arrives in Japan, Mori's taxi is rear-ended by Glam and his friends, who steal his bag.
 After hearing from Mori at the hospital, the boys discover the bag mix-up and realize that they have the dagger.
 They arrange a trip with Mori's credit card and meet him in Japan.
 He instructs the boys to give the dagger to the Grand Master of the tournament.
 Glam and his friends record the conversation and deliver it to Koga, who punishes them for not retrieving the dagger.
-At the tournament, Colt takes the place of a fallen competitor but is promptly beaten by a girl named Miyo Shikigawa, wounding his pride.
+At the tournament, Colt steals a gi from an injured competitor where he loses to his female opponent, a girl named Miyo Shikigawa.
 She helps them deliver the dagger to the Grand Master, and allows the boys to stay with her and her mother.
-She has a love of baseball, she is a good power hitter, but is not very good at catching.
+She has a love of baseball where she is a good power hitter, but is not very good at catching.
 The boys offer to train her in baseball if she trains them in martial arts.
+Rocky becomes fond of Miyo.
+The two almost kiss but they are distracted by Colt and Tum-Tum.